KhaiTTNguyen/CIS_4526_Machine_Learning/README.md

 # CIS_4526_Machine_Learning
-This repository is a collection of all the projects related to Machine Learning
+This repository is a collection of all the projects related to Machine Learning.
+Details of each stored inside the Project folder

 * Project 1: K-Nearest Neighbor & Pocket/Perceptron Learning Algorithm
 * Project 2: Decision Trees